 By Ted Lipien

 A Wikipedia article about Nelson Poynter does not mention his wartime U.S. government jobs, which included being the chief of the Motion Picture Industry Liaison Division in the Office of War Information (OWI).
-He coordinated with Hollywood studios the production of various wartime films, including the most blatant pro-Soviet propaganda film of the time, Mission to Moscow (1943), in which Stalin was presented as “an omniscient world statesman,” and the infamous Great Purge of the 1930s in which hundreds of thousands of innocent people were executed as “necessary measures to root out a fifth column.”
-1 Aware of public opinion surveys showing strong distrust of Russia among ordinary Americans even after the Soviets became America’s war allies against Germany, Nelson Poynter of the OWI’s Bureau of Motion Pictures advised Hollywood filmmakers “to silence doubters” and was pleased that a draft screenplay for Mission to Moscow demonstrated how “Russians are an honest people trying to do an honest job with about the same total objectives as the people of the United States.”
+He coordinated with Hollywood studios the production of various wartime films, including the most blatant pro-Soviet propaganda film of the time, Mission to Moscow (1943).
+The film presented the Soviet dictator as “an omniscient world statesman.”
+The infamous Great Purge of the 1930s, in which hundreds of thousands of innocent people were executed, was dismissed as “necessary measures to root out a fifth column.”
+1 Aware of public opinion surveys showing a strong distrust of Russia among ordinary Americans even after the Soviets became America’s war allies against Germany, Nelson Poynter of the OWI’s Bureau of Motion Pictures advised Hollywood filmmakers “to silence doubters.”
+He was pleased that a draft screenplay for Mission to Moscow demonstrated how “Russians are an honest people trying to do an honest job with about the same total objectives as the people of the United States.”
 2

-When Nelson Poynter wrote his memo on January 11, 1942 to Robert E. Sherwood, another Coordinator of Information government executive and speech writer for President Franklin D. Roosevelt, Voice of America broadcasts had not yet started and the Voice of America name was not to be officially used for quite some time to describe them, but, according to Poynter, their creation and hiring of John Houseman were critically necessary because the United States was already engaged in “fighting a religious, fanatical crusade [sic].”
-Houseman may have been seen as the best candidate for the job because of the powerful propaganda impact of the 1938 fake news The War of the Worlds radio program he co-produced with Orson Welles.
+When Nelson Poynter wrote his memo on January 11, 1942 to Robert E. Sherwood, another Coordinator of Information government executive and speechwriter for President Franklin D. Roosevelt, Voice of America broadcasts had not yet started, and the Voice of America name was not to be officially used for quite some time to describe them.
+According to Poynter, their creation and hiring of John Houseman were critically necessary because the United States was already engaged in “fighting a religious, fanatical crusade [sic].”
+Houseman may have been seen as the best candidate for the job not because of any journalistic skills, which he lacked, the powerful propaganda impact of the 1938 fake news The War of the Worlds radio program he co-produced with Orson Welles.

 ”There is a crying need to invent a new technique in international propaganda broadcasting.
 The ordinary American commercial program is not the answer.
 We are fighting a religious fanatical crusade.
 In turn, we must sell the “religion of democracy”.
 It is a different, tougher assignment than to sell a cereal or a toothpaste.
 Houseman has been recommended as the man who has the professional craftsmanship, the imagination, and the personality to do this.”